akaihola/lusmu/docs/examples/home-automation.rst

     from lusmu.core import SrcNode, OpNode, update_source_nodes
     import math

-Them define the operation functions to be used in the home automation system.
+Then define the operation functions to be used in the home automation system.

 .. note:: Operations with positional arguments